dreamchasersuon/solar-budget/README.md

 4. run `expo start` to open metro bundler (make sure to install expo `expo cli` first;
 5. install `expo client` on your phone and authorize in with your credentials (same for `expo cli`).

 If you want to complete the issue add a comment like 'Working on it' and label "In progress" make sure to create new branch with tag of issue (e.g #3).
-Redux logic should be covered by tests.
+Redux logic and plain functions should be covered by tests.

 Here is a link to design: https://www.figma.com/file/KNJUkfyRk3Wdc9GNmdUW92Mo/Solar-Budget?node-id=0%3A1